Hermann90/boardgame_test/documentation.md

     * Create credential in jenkins with this personal access token value and use it

 ## Helm CHart section:

 * Install helm in the jenkins server if is not :
     ```
         sudo apt update
         sudo snap install helm --classic
     ```
+    * Instal yq that can allow to modifry the content of yml file

+    ```
+    sudo snap install yq
+    ```

     * Generate the chart using heml command
      ```
         helm create app_deploy